Plymouth Valiant: New Zealand (1963–1981)

-South Africa (1960-1980)
+South Africa (1960–1980)

 Right-hand-drive Plymouth Valiants were assembled and sold in South Africa Branded as the DeSoto Rebel from 1960 and were assembled at the Chrysler plant in Cape Town.
-The cars followed the U.S Plymouth and Dodge Dart models and the knock-down kits were sourced from Canada.
+The cars followed the U.S. Plymouth and Dodge Dart models and the knock-down kits were sourced from Canada.
 By 1966 the Valiant was the top selling car in South Africa.
-Although Chrysler in the U.S stopped making Valiant and Dart station wagons after 1966, station wagons continued to be built in South Africa using U.S front ends on Australian Valiant VC/VE/VF wagon bodies.
+Although Chrysler in the U.S. stopped making Valiant and Dart station wagons after 1966, station wagons continued to be built in South Africa using U.S. front ends on Australian Valiant VC/VE/VF wagon bodies.

 Between 1968 and 1970 a local version of the two-door Plymouth Barracuda was built and sold as the Valiant Barracuda (as in Canada.)
-Between 1970 and 1973 a local coupe model derived from the U.S Dodge Demon and Plymouth Duster was built and sold as the Valiant Charger.
+Between 1970 and 1973 a local coupe model derived from the U.S. Dodge Demon and Plymouth Duster was built and sold as the Valiant Charger.

-In 1972 South Africa switched to assembling Australian Valiants, starting with the VH Valiant.
+In 1972 South Africa switched fully to assembling Australian Valiants, starting with the VH Valiant.
 These were available in sedan, station wagon and bakkie (pickup truck/ute.)
-The Australian Chrysler by Chrysler two-door model was not available but the four door model was sold as the "Dodge SE" and was built with the same locally-sourced 225 cid six-cylinder engine used in all South African-built Valiants.
+The Australian Chrysler by Chrysler two-door model was not available but the four door model was sold as the "Dodge SE" and was built with the same locally sourced 225 cid six-cylinder engine used in all South African-built Valiants.

 The Australian VJ Valiant was assembled in South Africa and sold as the Valiant J series.
 The lineup included the Rebel, Rebel 660, Regal, Regal Safari, Charger Coupe, and the VIP.
 The bakkie was sold as the Fast-Body Rustler Utility thereafter.

 At the end of 1976 Chrysler ceased operations in South Africa and the local operation merged with local company Illings (owned by the Anglo-American Corporation.)
 Thereafter South African Valiants were assembled at the Sigma Motor Corporation plant in Silverton, near Pretoria.

 The last Valiants built in South Africa were the Australian Valiant CL which was built from 1975 to 1978 and the Australian Valiant CM which was built from 1978 to 1980.
 These were marketed as the Chrysler SE.

+Sweden

+The first Valiants that came to Sweden were imported from the NEKAF plant in Rotterdam, Netherlands.
+Second-generation U.S Valiants were assembled in Sweden from Complete Knock-down kits by Saab Automobile, primarily for use as police cars but also as taxis and for private buyers.
+They were sold under the Plymouth marque.
+Local modifications included locally supplied seats and upholstery; the seats were of SAAB's distinctive design with incorporated headrests to meet the requirements of the police department.
+For 1974, headlight wipers became a legal requirement on new cars sold in Sweden.
+The headlight wiper installation required removing the headlight bezels, making for an unfinished look.
+Valiants continued to be assembled for Police use until 1974, with a total of 1,200 examples being sold to the Swedish National Police.